5.2 Essential tibble commands

 5.2.6 Conclusion

 Our focus in this section was on creating tibbles and accessing parts of tibbles.
-Prior to this chapter, we were already working with tibbles, but encountered them mostly as objects provided by packages or as inputs of dplyr and ggplot2 commands.
+Prior to this chapter, we were already working with tibbles, but encountered them mostly as data objects provided by packages, inputs of ggplot2 functions, and outputs of dplyr pipes.
 More advanced transformations of tibbles were discussed in the context of on Transforming data (Chapter 3).
 The following chapters will continue to use tibbles and teach us new ways of importing (Chapter 6) and combining (Chapter 8) tibbles, or wrangling them into various shapes (Chapter 7).

 At this point, it may seem as if tibbles are the only data structure that we will ever need.
 This impression is wrong, but has a simple reason: In this book, we focus on rectangular data that can conveniently be stored as a tibble.
 Although it is impressive how many things can be expressed in this format, tibbles are just a convenient way of starting our expedition into data science.
 Clearly, there are lots of types of information that are of immense scientific interest, but not easily stored in this format — for instance images, texts, sounds, tastes, and most natural phenomena (e.g., psychological, economic, or social processes).